 Tahoe City Firehouse Properties Request for Information (RFI)

-A Request for Information (RFI) to solicit proposals from developers and interested parties has been prepared and can be found at this link: Tahoe City Firehouse Properties Request for Information (RFI).
+A Request for Information (RFI) to solicit proposals from developers and interested parties was released on November 1, 2017 and can be found at this link: Tahoe City Firehouse Properties Request for Information (RFI).
 Addendum #1 was released on December 1, 2017 and can be found at this link: Tahoe City Firehouse Properties Addendum #1.

 ABOUT THE PROPERTY

-The property is located at 300 and 380 North Lake Boulevard, Tahoe City, California.
-The County of Placer, the owner of the Commons Beach parcel in Tahoe City, including the Tahoe Community Center (TCC), the former Library/Chamber/Visitor Center building and former North Tahoe Fire Station 51 is requesting ideas for the reuse of the site.
-These buildings make up what we are calling the Tahoe City Firehouse Properties (shown below).
+The Property is located at 300 and 380 North Lake Boulevard, Tahoe City, California.
+The County of Placer, the owner of the Commons Beach parcel in Tahoe City, including the Tahoe Community Center (TCC), the former Library/Chamber/Visitor Center (Visitor Center) and former North Tahoe Fire Station 51, is requesting ideas for the reuse of the site.
+These buildings make up what we are calling the Tahoe City Firehouse Properties (shown above).
 The County of Placer is offering a long-term lease for the re-use development of the Tahoe City Firehouse Properties.

-Over the past six months the County has collected public feedback via email, phone and public workshops to find out what the community would like to see at this location.
-The public outreach process offered many intriguing ideas and though no consensus was reached several themes emerged included a common message that whatever ends up there should serve the community all times of the day, all seasons, and appeal to locals as well as visitors.
+Over the past year, the County has collected public feedback via email, phone and public workshops to find out what the community would like to see at this location.
+The public outreach process offered many intriguing ideas and though no consensus was reached several themes emerged including a common message that whatever ends up there should serve the community all times of the day, all seasons, and appeal to visitors as well as locals.

 Accessibility and Condition Reports